Hand sanitizer

-Hand sanitizer (also known as hand antiseptic, hand disinfectant, hand rub, or handrub) is a liquid, gel or foam generally used to kill many viruses/bacteria/microorganisms on the hands.
-In most settings, hand washing with soap and water is generally preferred.
-Hand sanitizer is less effective at killing certain kinds of germs, such as norovirus and Clostridium difficile, and unlike hand washing, it cannot physically remove harmful chemicals.
-People may incorrectly wipe off hand sanitizer before it has dried, and some are less effective because their alcohol concentrations are too low.
+Hand sanitizer (also known as hand antiseptic, hand disinfectant, hand rub, or handrub) is a liquid, gel, or foam used to kill viruses, bacteria, and other microorganisms on the hands.
+It can also come in the form of a cream, spray, or wipe.
+While hand washing with soap and water is generally preferred, hand sanitizer is a convenient alternative in settings where soap and water are unavailable.
+However, it is less effective against certain pathogens like norovirus and Clostridioides difficile and cannot physically remove harmful chemicals.
+Improper use, such as wiping off sanitizer before it dries, can also reduce its effectiveness, and some sanitizers with low alcohol concentrations are less effective.
+Additionally, frequent use of hand sanitizer may disrupt the skin's microbiome and cause dermatitis.